Accenture/mercury-composable/guides/CHAPTER-4.md

 "greeting.demo".
 Please copy-n-paste the following into a Java class called "Greetings" and save in the package under "my.organization.tasks" in the source project.

-> "my.organization" package name is an example.
+> Note: "my.organization" package name is an example.
 Please replace it with your organization package path.

 ```java
 @PreLoad(route="greeting.demo", instances=10, isPrivate = false)